-Two of the Pathways (PAHS and AERO) respective advisory boards meet quarterly; the advisory board for the PAB Pathway meets monthly.
+Two of the Pathways (PAHS and PAB) respective advisory boards meet monthly; the advisory board for the AERO Pathway meets quarterly.
 The membership consists of local business partners, mentors, PUSD, and PHS personnel.
 The advisory boards function independently from the school and serve a supporting role, providing an opportunity for business and education to share ideas and create an educational environment designed to prepare students for college and careers.
 This structure inherently produces an increased level of collaboration which helps students meet the demands of a dynamic 21st-century job market.
 For more information about Career/Technical Education and/ or the District's Regional Occupation Program, please contact Cindy Brown at (559) 793-2406.